AhmedIsmailKhalid/Advanced-Machine-Learning-with-TensorFlow-on-Google-Cloud-Platform/README.md

-# Advanced Machine Learning with TensorFlow on Google Cloud
+# Advanced Machine Learning with TensorFlow on Google Cloud Platform

-Advanced Machine Learning with TensorFlow on Google Cloud Specialization offered by Google Cloud on Coursera
+Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization offered by Google Cloud on Coursera